MicrosoftDocs/sql-docs/docs/advanced-analytics/r/create-a-local-package-repository-using-minicran.md

 Package repositories are useful in these scenarios:

 - **Security**: Many R users are accustomed to downloading and installing new R packages at will, from CRAN or one of its mirror sites.
 However, for security reasons, production servers running [!INCLUDE[ssNoVersion_md](..\..\includes\ssnoversion-md.md)] typically do not have internet connectivity.

 - **Easier offline installation**: To install package to an offline server requires that you also download all package dependencies, Using miniCRAN makes it easier to get all dependencies in the correct format.

 - **Improved version management**: In a multiuser environment, there are good reasons to avoid unrestricted installation of multiple package versions on the server.

-By using miniCRAN, you can avoid package dependency errors when using the CREATE EXTERNAL LIBRARY statement.
+By using miniCRAN, you can avoid package dependency errors when preparing packages to install with the [CREATE EXTERNAL LIBRARY](https://docs.microsoft.com/sql/t-sql/statements/create-external-library-transact-sql) statement.

 You can also use miniCRAN to prepare packages for use in Azure Machine Learning.
 For more information, see this blog: [Using miniCRAN in Azure ML, by Michele Usuelli](https://www.r-bloggers.com/using-minicran-in-azure-ml/)